Warning: This Interview Contains (Sorta’) Explicit (Well, More Like Immature and Silly) Content

 GNN: Does it still hit you as like, “Holy s**t, that’s amazing!”
 Or are you like, “You know, it’s something that they felt was funny then, they’re going to think was funny now?”
 Or are you still kind of humbled by, “Holy s**t, people still want to hear the Jerky Boys?”

 JB: Yeah, I actually am.
 And I’ve always been very…any of my fans who’ve known me over the years, and who’ve met me, or we talk together, and I do these live shows now that hopefully will start up again.
 They ended about a year, 15 months ago, when COVID hit.
 I had just started doing live shows.
 Which I never did before.
 And I didn’t realize how much the people would really love it.
 I did my first show on my birthday, December 1, 2017.
 And you know, you get 200, 300 people in a room, standing shoulder to shoulder.
 Having a few beers, a couple of glasses of wine.
 You know?
 Everybody’s happy, and then we talk.
 I introduce myself.
 And we go back and forth a little bit.
 And then we go into a classic bit.
 And might play the auto mechanic, or might play Brett Weir, or might play Sol Rosenberg.
 And when you talk about humbled, this was all new to me.
 And it was just– right before the COVID thing.
-And I’m looking out at all these people, and what’s nice about small crowds, two, three hundred people, is I can make eye contact with every single person in the room over the hour and a half.
+And I’m looking out at all these people, and what’s nice about small crowds, two, three hundred people, is I can make eye contact with every single person in the room over an hour and a half.
 And to see those people, when my skit is going, blaring over the intercom, to see those people, shouting out my skit.
 Every single word.
 Is the most incredible thing.
 And that’s when it hit me that, wow, these guys, they really, really, really do.
 It makes them feel– it made me understand that it makes them feel really good.
 And I’ve always been humble from day one.
 But this is the first thing that made me really look and see, and appreciate, and say, “Man, it’s important.”
 And it’s one of the reasons why I actually got back in and put this new record out.
 Because I just felt that it may not be fair to the fans, that I’m still around.
 And I’m not giving them anything, you know what I’m saying?

 GNN: Sure, sure.
 Especially in these times, laughing, people need to laugh a little bit.